spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/runtime-yaml-reference.md

 ### `stacks`

 The stacks section is a map using stack public ID (slug) as keys and stack settings - described in [this section](runtime-yaml-reference.md#stack_defaults) - as values.
 If you're using this mapping together with stack defaults, note that any default setting is overridden by an explicitly set stack-specific value.
 This is particularly important for list and map fields where one may assume that these are merged.
 In practice, they're not merged - they're replaced.
-If you want merging semantics, [YAML provides native methods to merge arrays and maps](http://blogs.perl.org/users/tinita/2019/05/reusing-data-with-yaml-anchors-aliases-and-merge-keys.html).
+If you want merging semantics, [YAML provides native methods to merge arrays and maps](http://blogs.perl.org/users/tinita/2019/05/reusing-data-with-yaml-anchors-aliases-and-merge-keys.html){: rel="nofollow"}.

 ### `module_version`